joprasad/speedway-trials/README.md

 # Speedway Service

 This service was created to expose the Race car, driver and race related endpoints.
-To refer the below link to get the acceptance criteria.
+To refer the below link to read the acceptance criteria.
 [Acceptance Criteria](https://learn-2.galvanize.com/cohorts/2560/blocks/1167/content_files/units/05-speedway/01-unit-overview.md)

 ## How to deploy on docker